grumpyjames/birding-almanac/features/a-200-bird-year/part-13-a-ring-quest.md

 A pair of Little Gulls have been frequenting the nearby Wilstone reservoir, but that's too far for us today; even my non-hungover feet protest at the thought.
-After a brief cameo from the first Swallow of summer, all that remains is a return walk down the utterly lifeless grand union canal.
+After a brief cameo from the first Swallow of summer, all that remains is a return walk down the utterly lifeless Grand Union Canal.